parthchoksi45/AI_MOVIE_RECOMMENDATION/README.md

 # AI_MOVIE_RECOMMENDATION<br>
 This is a project in which we can recommend user movie of his/her preferences.<br>

-Problem Statement<br>
+<h1>Problem Statement</h1><br>
-•	 Recommendation systems imitate this social  process to enable quick filtering of the  information on the web<br>
+– Recommendation systems imitate this social  process to enable quick filtering of the information on the web<br>
 The major Problem which we currently have are as follows:<br>
 – Recommendations are not personalized as per user attributes and all users see the same recommendations irrespective of their preferences<br>
-– Another problem is that the number of reviews (which reflects the number of people who have viewed the movie) will vary for each movie <br>and hence the average star rating will have discrepancies. <br>
+– Another problem is that the number of reviews (which reflects the number of people who have viewed the movie) will vary for each movie and hence the average star rating will have discrepancies. <br>
-– The system doesn’t take into account the regional and language preferences and might recommend movies in languages that a regional <br>dialect speaking individual might not understand<br>
+– The system doesn’t take into account the regional and language preferences and might recommend movies in languages that a regional dialect speaking individual might not understand<br>

-Dataset:<br>
+<h1>Dataset:</h1><br>
 •	We have used Movie Lens Dataset by Group Lens<br>
 •	This data set consists of:<br>
 •	100,000 ratings (1-5) from 610 users on 193609  movies.<br>